 What is energy mapping?

-Energy mapping is done to identify energy used within a specific geographic area.
-It helps identify energy requirements and opportunities for improving energy efficiency in the mapped area, such as a neighbourhood.
+Energy mapping identifies how energy is used within a specific geographic area.
+This helps pinpoint energy demands and highlights opportunities to improve energy efficiency in that area, such as a neighbourhood.
+By understanding local energy use, energy mapping can guide initiatives to reduce consumption and greenhouse gas emissions.

 What does it mean to “build green”?